 Reality Drift — Explaining Modern Experience

-A collection of short explanations connecting everyday experiences to the structural dynamics described in the Reality Drift framework.
+A collection of short explanations connecting everyday experience to the structural dynamics described in the Reality Drift framework.

-These pages focus on common questions about modern life, including why things feel repetitive, artificial, overwhelming, or subtly “off.”
+These pages address common questions about modern life: why things feel repetitive, artificial, overwhelming, or subtly “off.”

 Common Experiences, Structurally Explained